python/cpython/Doc/library/annotationlib.rst

    Compute the annotations dict for an object.

-   ``obj`` may be a callable, class, module, or other object with :attr:`~object.__annotate__` and :attr:`~object.__annotations__` attributes.
+   *obj* may be a callable, class, module, or other object with :attr:`~object.__annotate__` and :attr:`~object.__annotations__` attributes.
    Passing in an object of any other type raises :exc:`TypeError`.

-   The *format* parameter controls the format in which annotations are returned:
+   The *format* parameter controls the format in which annotations are returned.

    Returns a dict.  ``get_annotations()`` returns a new dict every time it's called; calling it twice on the same object will return two